An SFS Dictionary

-On the last day of school, Elementary and Middle School teachers and the graduating Eighth graders line up to offer a goodbye hug to students as they leave for the summer.
+On the last day of school, Elementary and Middle School teachers and the graduating Eighth Graders line up to offer a goodbye hug, high-five, or handshake to students as they leave for the summer.

-On the last day of school each child gets a mud pie (ice cream, crushed oreo cookies, chocolate sauce & whipped cream) but before they do, they must sing the song to pass the test - no laughing while the music teachers do everything they can to get a chuckle!
+On the last day of school each child gets a mud pie (ice cream, crushed oreo cookies, chocolate sauce, and whipped cream) - but before they do, they must sing the song to pass the test…no laughing while the music teachers do everything they can to get a chuckle!

 The Proteus Project is a culminating unit for the Sixth Grade Humanities class.
 Students choose any topic they want to research more closely, from the language of animals to the Battle of Normandy.
 The final part of the project is the Proteus Fair in which every student shares their knowledge and answers questions from the community.

-There is singing going on all the time at SFS, but Singing Time is a time when all elementary students come together to sing in the music room every day after they eat lunch and just before bounding out for recess.
+There is singing going on all the time at SFS, but Singing Time is a time when all Elementary students come together to sing in the music room every day after they eat lunch, just before bounding out for recess.

 The Snack Shack is a hub of activity at Middle School recesses.
 Run by the Student Council and operated by students, it is a place where students can buy a snack or a drink and support the Student Council initiatives.

-The wonderful people in our Kitchen cook delicious, healthy meals from scratch for our Preschool/Kindergarten and Elementary children.
+The wonderful chefs in our Kitchen cook delicious, healthy meals from scratch for our Preschool/Kindergarten and Elementary children.
 Every Tuesday is Soup Day - from minestrone to black bean, split pea to Greek lemon.
-Each soup is served with salad, corn bread and cheese.
+Each soup is served with salad, corn bread, and cheese.